LAMP Stack Tutorial¶

 Copy, paste the following code in the install event dialog, then save.

-#!/bin/bash # To ensure that all of your software packages are up to date, perform a quick software update on your instance. # This process may take a few minutes, but it is important to make sure you have the latest security updates and bug fixes. # We use the -y option that installs the updates without asking for confirmation. yum update -y # Install the Apache web server, MySQL, and PHP software packages. # We use the yum groupinstall command to install multiple software packages and all related dependencies at the same time. yum groupinstall -y "Web Server" "MySQL Database" "PHP Support" # Install the php-mysql package yum install -y php-mysql # Start the Apache web server service httpd start # Configure the Apache web server to start at each system boot chkconfig httpd on # Verify that httpd is on by running: chkconfig --list httpd # This shoul output something similar to the next line, showing httpd is on in runlevels 2, 3, 4, and 5: # httpd 0:off 1:off 2:on 3:on 4:on 5:on 6:off # To test your LAMP web server # Create a simple PHP file in the Apache document root. echo "" > /var/www/html/phpinfo.php curl http://127.0.0.1/phpinfo.php # You should see the PHP information page in the output of the install script # Delete the phpinfo.php file.
+#!/bin/bash # To ensure that all of your software packages are up to date, perform a quick software update on your instance. # This process may take a few minutes, but it is important to make sure you have the latest security updates and bug fixes. # We use the -y option that installs the updates without asking for confirmation. yum update -y # Install the Apache web server, MySQL, and PHP software packages. # We use the yum groupinstall command to install multiple software packages and all related dependencies at the same time. yum groupinstall -y "Web Server" "MySQL Database" "PHP Support" # Install the php-mysql package yum install -y php-mysql # Start the Apache web server service httpd start # Configure the Apache web server to start at each system boot chkconfig httpd on # # This is only to show the configuration for this sample. # # Verify that httpd is on by running: chkconfig --list httpd # This shoul output something similar to the next line, showing httpd is on in runlevels 2, 3, 4, and 5: # httpd 0:off 1:off 2:on 3:on 4:on 5:on 6:off # To test your LAMP web server # Create a simple PHP file in the Apache document root. echo "" > /var/www/html/phpinfo.php curl http://127.0.0.1/phpinfo.php # You should see the PHP information page in the output of the install script # Delete the phpinfo.php file.
 Although this can be useful information to you, it should not be broadcast to the Internet for security reasons. rm /var/www/html/phpinfo.php

 Step 7.
 Add events that connect the tiers using the binding.